Book Exporter

 - Open any Markdown note and structure it as a manifest (see Usage).

-- From the command palette, run Book Exporter: Export current book to EPUB (or PDF / all formats).
+- Export it — from the command palette (Book Exporter: Export current book to EPUB / PDF / all formats), the book ribbon icon, or the note’s right-click menu.

 About